daanstolp/enchanting-kata/README.md

 # Enchanting Kata
-A starting point for the Enchanting Kata, as created by Giulio Perrone (@pepperrone).
+A starting point in C# for the Enchanting Kata, as created by Giulio Perrone (@pepperrone).